prp-e/generative_ui_prompts/prompts.md

 48. A personalized meal delivery service with dietary options
 49. A virtual concert experience with interactive audience features
 50. A personal finance advisor app with investment recommendations.
+1. A user-friendly signup form with minimal fields for quick registration
+2. A social media integration option for one-click signup
+3. A secure authentication process with email verification
+4. A two-factor authentication setup for enhanced security
+5. A password strength indicator for creating a strong password
+6. A biometric authentication option for seamless signup
+7. A personalized welcome message upon successful signup
+8. A profile setup wizard for customizing user preferences
+9. A tutorial guide for first-time users after completing signup
+10. A subscription preference selection for tailored content delivery
+11. A privacy settings configuration for controlling data sharing
+12. A personalized avatar creation option during the signup process
+13. A customizable notification settings panel for user preferences
+14. A subscription confirmation email with additional resources
+15. A referral program enrollment option for inviting friends to sign up
+16. A progress tracker for tracking completion percentage during signup
+17. A personalized onboarding process with introductory videos
+18. A mobile number verification process for account security
+19. A gender-neutral option for inclusive user account setup
+20. A GDPR compliance check for data protection regulations
+21. A language preference selection for multilingual users
+22. A subscription plan selection for premium account benefits
+23. A profile completeness indicator for encouraging users to provide information
+24. A customizable dashboard setup option after completing signup
+25. A contact support option for immediate assistance during signup.